 Can you Patent Software Algorithms?

-The answer to this question is not a simple or straight forward as algorithm alone are considered abstract ideas and are not considered patentable subject.
-However, if you can clearly articulate the process or method of employment that your algorithm enables then your algorithm may be patentable subject matter as long as its both novel and non-obvious.
-As with any software application, understanding and articulating the steps that your algorithm employs may shift it from abstract to patentable if properly claimed in your application.
-Speak with an experience software attorney at RLG to better understand the patentable subject matter in your software or proprietary algorithm.
+The answer to this question is not as simple or straightforward as algorithms alone are considered abstract ideas and are not patentable subjects.
+However, if you can clearly articulate the process or method of employment that your algorithm enables, then your algorithm may be patentable subject matter as long as it is both novel and non-obvious.
+As with any software application, understanding and articulating the steps that your algorithm employs may shift it from an abstract idea to patentable if properly claimed in your application.
+Speak with an experienced software attorney at RLG to better understand the patentable subject matter in your software or proprietary algorithm.

 Software Patent vs. Copyright